-From caffeine to LSD, marijuana to codeine, psychoactive drugs encompass a huge spectrum of different compounds.
+From caffeine to LSD, cannabis to codeine, the term psychoactive drugs encompasses a huge spectrum of different compounds.

-So, what’s their commonality?
+So, what is their common feature?
 On consumption, psychoactive drugs are believed to impact the body’s nervous system, prompting changes in mood, behavior, consciousness, and more.

 To understand the effects and risks of these drugs, many of these substances are divided into subcategories.
 Read on to find out ways in which these drugs can be categorized and understood.